-Revenue from Acadian is generated primarily from owning and managing approximately 1.1 million acres of freehold timberlands and from providing land management services relating to approximately 1.3 million acres of Crown licensed timberlands.
-Freehold timberlands provide superior market access, higher operating flexibility and stronger cash flows than the land management activities due to the following factors:
+Revenue is generated primarily from owning and managing approximately 1.1 million acres of freehold timberlands and from providing land management services relating to approximately 1.3 million acres of Crown licensed timberlands.
+The location of freehold timberlands provides good market access into the Maritime, Quebec and New England markets and freehold timberlands have higher operating flexibility and stronger cash flows than the Crown land management activities due to the following factors:

-Harvest Flexibility: Although users of wood from Crown Lands are entitled to a certain amount of volume flexibility on an annual basis, freehold timberlands benefit from considerably greater flexibility with regard to volumes harvested and selection of harvest areas, allowing Acadian to harvest in response to market opportunities and customer demand.
+Harvest Flexibility: Although users of wood from Crown Lands are entitled to a certain amount of volume flexibility on an annual basis, freehold timberlands benefit from considerably greater flexibility with regard to volumes harvested, selection of harvest areas and product specification changes, allowing Acadian to harvest in response to market opportunities and customer demand.

 Export Markets: Acadian has the ability to export fibre from its freehold timberlands, enabling it to access markets in the U.S. and Canadian provinces outside of New Brunswick.
-Fibre from Crown Lands is not generally exported from the province in which it is harvested due to export restrictions and additional administrative requirements required for Crown Lands.
+Fibre from Crown Lands is not generally exported from the province in which it is harvested due to export restrictions and additional administrative requirements.